Riverscapes/RaveAddIn/docs/Help/Commands/project-menu/index.md

 weight: 1
 ---

-The main entry point to begin using the GCD Software is the `Project` Menu:
+The main entry point to begin using the RAVE Software is the `Project` Menu:

 ![Menu_Project]({{ site.baseurl }}/assets/images/CommandRefs/01_Project/ProjectMenu_AddIn.png)